Don't hesitate to send a message

 Neither motor type wins on efficiency across the board—it depends on your typical riding speed:

 Regenerative braking is exclusive to gearless motors.
 In practice, regen typically recovers 5–10% of range in urban riding with frequent stops—meaningful, but not a game-changer.
-Some premium direct drive systems like those used by EVELO or Biktrix claim up to 15% recovery on hilly terrain.

 Weight matters—especially in the wheel.
 Unsprung mass (weight in the wheel itself) affects ride quality, handling, and the effort required to lift or maneuver the bike.
 A geared hub motor adds roughly 3.5–5 lbs to the wheel.
 A direct drive motor adds 8–15 lbs.